The Psychological Causes of Bedwetting

 One study found that NE is ranked as the third most distressing life event for children (out of 11), so it makes sense that wetting the bed would be an outcome of these issues.
 Possible causes include:

-- Life events.
-Significant life changes, like moving, divorce, attending a new school, the birth of a new sibling, or a death in the family can cause or worsen NE in your child.
-When these changes occur, your child’s stress level may rise, resulting in sleep deprivation and bedwetting.
-One study also found that children prone to stress were more likely to experience NE.
+• Life events.
+Significant life changes, like moving, divorce, attending a new school, the birth of a new sibling, or a death in the family, can cause or worsen NE in your child.
+When these changes occur, your child's stress level may rise, resulting in sleep deprivation and bedwetting.
+One study also found that stressed children were likelier to experience NE.

-- Post-traumatic stress disorder (PTSD).
+• Post-traumatic stress disorder (PTSD).
 PTSD may develop in children who have experienced physical or sexual abuse or things like car accidents.
 PTSD can cause bedwetting, fear of falling asleep, or nightmares in children.
-In addition, reliving the events that cause PTSD can trigger a fight-or-flight response in your child’s body, causing their nerves to become extra sensitive.
-This can result in the body filling the kidneys with urine and contracting too quickly to make it to the bathroom.
+In addition, reliving the events that cause PTSD can trigger a fight-or-flight response in your child's body, causing their nerves to become extra sensitive.
+This can result in the body filling the kidneys with urine and contracting too quickly to reach the bathroom.

 Psychology Behind Bedwetting in Adults